MovieLabs/OMC/Docs/Overview/Schema Structure.md

 ## Standard Properties
-There are some properties that are used consistently throughout the schema
+There are some properties that are used throughout the schema

 ##### entityType
 A required property that enumerates the type of the entity.

-A client recieving the OMC-JSON will need to know what any given entity is, so that it can parse it correctly.
+A client receiving the OMC-JSON will need to know what any given entity is, so that it can parse it correctly.

 ##### identifier
-The identifier, or identifiers unqiuely identify this entity within the described scope.
+The identifier, or identifiers uniquely identify this entity within the described scope.

-An entity can have multiple idetifiers, for example a Creative Work may have an identifier with the production company, the studio, imdb or EIDR.
+An entity can have multiple identifiers.
+For example a Creative Work may have an identifier with the production company's ID, the studio's ID, and IMDb ID, or an EIDR ID..

 ##### name
 A human readable name for the entity, helpful for people consuming the data, maybe used as a label or tag.
-There is no requirement that it be unique and should not be used as structured information or an identifier.
+There is no requirement that it be unique and it should not be used as structured information or an identifier.

 ##### description
 A human readable (preferably short) description of the entity.
 As with name, this is really meant for human consumption and should not be used for encoding structured information.